Altinn/altinn-studio-docs/content/app/guides/payment/frontend-configuration/_index.en.md

 }
 ```

-### 3. Add layout for the receipt
+### 3. Add a layout for the receipt (Optional)

-In order to display a legally valid receipt to the customer, you need to add a custom layout for it.
+If you would like to display additional information by adding components the receipt presented to the customer,
+you need to add a custom layout for it.

 Add a custom layout file, f ex `receiptLayout.json`.